chanzuckerberg/cellxgene-census/dev-docs/cellxgene_census_draft_schema.md

 #### Data matrix types

-Per the CELLxGENE dataset schema, [all RNA assays MUST include UMI or read counts](https://github.com/chanzuckerberg/single-cell-curation/blob/main/schema/5.2.0/schema.md#x-matrix-layers).
-Author-normalized data layers [as defined in the CELLxGENE dataset schema](https://github.com/chanzuckerberg/single-cell-curation/blob/main/schema/5.2.0/schema.md#x-matrix-layers) MUST NOT be included in the Census.
+Per the CELLxGENE dataset schema, [all RNA assays MUST include UMI or read counts](https://github.com/chanzuckerberg/single-cell-curation/blob/main/schema/7.0.0/schema.md#x-matrix-layers).
+Author-normalized data layers [as defined in the CELLxGENE dataset schema](https://github.com/chanzuckerberg/single-cell-curation/blob/main/schema/7.0.0/schema.md#x-matrix-layers) MUST NOT be included in the Census.

 #### Sample types

-Observations (cells) with a [`tissue_type`](https://github.com/chanzuckerberg/single-cell-curation/blob/main/schema/5.2.0/schema.md#tissue_type) value equal to "tissue" or "organoid" MUST be included in the Census.
+Observations (cells) with a [`tissue_type`](https://github.com/chanzuckerberg/single-cell-curation/blob/main/schema/7.0.0/schema.md#tissue_type) value equal to "tissue" or "organoid" MUST be included in the Census.
 Observations with all other values of `tissue_type` such as "cell culture" MUST NOT be included.

 #### Repeated data

 When a cell is represented multiple times in CELLxGENE Discover, only one is marked as the primary cell.
-This is defined in the CELLxGENE dataset schema under [`is_primary_data`](https://github.com/chanzuckerberg/single-cell-curation/blob/main/schema/5.2.0/schema.md#is_primary_data).
+This is defined in the CELLxGENE dataset schema under [`is_primary_data`](https://github.com/chanzuckerberg/single-cell-curation/blob/main/schema/7.0.0/schema.md#is_primary_data).
 This information MUST be included in the Census cell metadata to enable queries that retrieve datasets (see cell metadata below), and all cells MUST be included in the Census.

 ### Data encoding and organization

-The Census MUST be encoded as a `SOMACollection` which will be referenced  as `census_obj` in the following sections. `census_obj`  MUST have two keys `"census_info"` and `"census_data"` whose contents are defined in the sections below.
+The Census MUST be encoded as a `SOMACollection` which is referenced as `census_obj` in the following sections. `census_obj` MUST have two keys `"census_info"` and `"census_data"` whose contents are defined in the sections below.

 #### Census information `census_obj["census_info"]` - `SOMACollection`